IN-CORE/dev-scripts/utils/geoserver_utils/README.md

 BASE_DIR: the path that geoserver files are located, usually, "/opt/geoserver/data_dir/data/incore"
 ```
-if you are not using the sshtunnel, you don't need to use mongo keyfile <br>
+if you are not using the sshtunnel, you don't need to use mongo keyfile

 The other important setting is located at the top part of main()
 ```